GF(2): Algebraic closure

 Like any field, GF(2) has an algebraic closure.
 This is a field F which contains GF(2) as a subfield, which is algebraic over GF(2) (i.e. every element of F is a root of a polynomial with coefficients in GF(2)), and which is algebraically closed (any non-constant polynomial with coefficients in F has a root in F).
 The field F is uniquely determined by these properties, up to a field automorphism (i.e. essentially up to the notation of its elements).

 F is countable and contains a single copy of each of the finite fields GF(2^{n}); the copy of GF(2^{n}) is contained in the copy of GF(2^{m}) if and only if n divides m.
 The field F is countable and is the union of all these finite fields.

-Conway realized that F can be identified with the ordinal number $\omega^{\omega^\omega}$, where the addition and multiplication operations are defined in a natural manner by transfinite induction (these operations are however different from the standard addition and multiplication of ordinal numbers).
-The addition in this field is simple to perform and is akin to Nim-addition; Lenstra has shown that the multiplication can also be performed efficiently.
+Conway proved that F is isomorphic to the field of ordinals below $\omega^{\omega^\omega}$, with the addition and multiplication operations defined by nimber addition and nimber multiplication respectively.
+The addition in this field is simple to perform, and Lenstra has shown that the multiplication can also be performed efficiently.